codewizz/laravel-reddit-api/README.md

 ## About CodeWizz
-CodeWizz is a web applications development agency based in Lithuania.
+CodeWizz is a web development agency based in Lithuania.
 You'll find more information [on our website](https://codewizz.com).

 ## License